Exabyte-io/exabyte-benchmarks-suite/README.md

     The above syntax is for PBS/Torque resource manager.
     When needed, this file can be replaced to accomondate for other resource managers (ie. SLURM or LSF).

+6. Set site name and location in [settings.py](settings.py).
+These settings are important to uniquely identify the sites.

-6. Adjust modules and RMS settings in [settings.py](settings.py) as necessary, e.g set PPN to maximum number of cores per node.
+7. Adjust modules and RMS settings in [settings.py](settings.py) as necessary, e.g set PPN to maximum number of cores per node.

-6. Adjust HPL config in [hpl.json](cases/hpl.json).
+8. Adjust HPL config in [hpl.json](cases/hpl.json).
 You can use the below links to generate the config
     - http://www.advancedclustering.com/act_kb/tune-hpl-dat-file
     - http://hpl-calculator.sourceforge.net/

-6. Prepare the bechmark cases
+9. Prepare the bechmark cases

     ```bash
         python run.py --prepare                              # prepares all cases